 Unveiling the Hidden Costs of Your Virtual Event

-With events being moved to virtual platforms for the foreseeable future, it can be hard to determine what kind of costs – especially those that are “hidden” or less obvious – go into producing a virtual experience.
+With fully and partially virtual events now part of every meeting professional's toolbox, it can be hard to determine what kind of costs – especially those that are “hidden” or less obvious – go into producing a virtual experience.
 This is where the experts at LAI come in!
 We can help you unveil the different types of costs that go into producing an event and how the costs that once were associated with in-person events get translated over to virtual.

 In our Plan V series, during our segment, Plan V: Virtually In-Person, we split up into breakout sessions, one of which covered the “hidden costs” of virtual events.
 Moderated by Senior Vice President of LAI Live and LAI Video Helena Lehman, this breakout session was solely about pricing in the world of virtual events.
 The hidden costs covered included: